-Impairment of financial assets - applicable after January 1, 2018
+Impairment of financial assets

 Significant judgments, estimates and assumptions are required when calculating the expected credit losses of financial assets and determining whether there has been a significant increase in credit risk since initial recognition in accordance with IFRS 9 Financial Instruments.
 For more information, refer to Note 17.